 The question often asked is: how do the open bibliometric databases compare with their well-established commercial counterparts?
 To contribute to this debate we share our recent experience at cOAlition S.

-Last year we tasked scidecode science consulting to carry out a study on the impact of Plan S on scholarly communication.
+Last year we tasked scidecode science consulting to carry out a study on the impact of Plan S on scholarly communication, a study which is funded by the European Union via the OA-Advance project.
 We required that the results of work have to be disseminated with an open licence, including the data.
 Therefore our partners at scidecode had to make sure that the bibliometric data they used in their impact study was open and also good enough to carry out the needed analyses.

 To assess this, scidecode science consulting conducted an interesting experiment with the aim to prove that the quality of bibliometric references from open metadata sources is at least as good, if not better, as that provided by commercial entities.
 For this, scidecode selected a deliberately challenging benchmark: a set of publications from Fiocruz, a funder from the Global South with many non-English publications and many lacking DOIs.They then compared the coverage provided by OA.Works, a non-profit data provider using open bibliometric sources such as OpenAlex, Crossref, Unpaywall, etc., with the coverage provided by a commercial database.